hpc/charliecloud/doc/ch-image_desc.rst

 :code:`ch-image` is a tool for building and manipulating container images, but not running them (for that you want :code:`ch-run`).
 It is completely unprivileged, with no setuid/setgid/setcap helpers.
+Many operations can use caching for speed.
 The action to take is specified by a sub-command.

 Options that print brief information and then exit: